// article

 def connect(self):

-"""Create primary database connection - PERFORMANCE OPTIMIZED"""
+"""Create primary database connection"""

 start_time = time.time()